jeandrek/do-it/README.md

 ## Limitations
 * No Garbage Collection
-* The compiler can only compile to 32-bit x86 AT&T Assembly
+* The compiler can only compile to 32-bit x86 GNU Assembly (I just use GCC's `-m32` switch)
-  (It shouldn't be hard to adapt it to 64-bit, but I just use `gcc`'s `-m32` switch)
 * No types!!
 (The only type is a machine word.)
 * Unstable and buggy
 * Language not standardized